Ellynnn/docs-sqlpay/docs/integration/hrms/e-tms/payroll-setup.md

 **Explanation:** Copy Employee 00005 schedule (Work Session and Rest Day) from 20/5/2024 to 31/12/2024 to Employee 00006

 :::info
-Date From need to be current date to future dates (past dates are not allowed to copy)
+Date From need to be after summary last processed date to future dates (dates before summary last processed date are not allowed to copy)
 :::

 ### Clear All Schedule